The Snakepit Trail joins the eastern and western sides of the Stucki

 Snakepit is a fun trail that offers a variation on the desert riding in

 the area.
-If there's deep water in the wash, Snakepit Rim offers an
+If there's water in the wash, Snakepit Rim offers an

-alternative path.
+alternative path or a loop route.
 Of the two trails, Snakepit is definitely more

 hit both trails, plus the best part of Stucki Springs.